West Seattle High School

 Summer Camps & Programs

 Seattle Children’s Scrubs & Scopes Camp – During this five-day camp, students will explore various allied health careers by job shadowing medical assistants, pharmacists, laboratory scientists and technicians/technologists in Pharmacy, Radiology, Surgery, Sterile Processing and Anesthesia in a clinical environment, observing as they provide patient care.
 Camp dates: Aug.
 10-14, 2026.
-You can visit our website for more information including how to apply, eligibility requirements, and camp schedule.
+Visit our website for more information including how to apply, eligibility requirements, and camp schedule.
 Please reach out to sscamp@seattlechildrens.org with any questions.

 Global Citizen Summer Language Program – Do you know a current 8-12 grade student that would like to learn Arabic or Korean this summer?
 Dates: July 6-July 31 (Mon-Fri, 9 a.m. to 3 p.m.).
 Location: Summit Sierra School, Seattle.
 Cost: $25 (Includes 20 days of classes, workshops, field trips, and daily catered lunch!)
 Sign up before May 31st to lock in your spot!